Mosquito on a person's skin in Florida | Arrow Services

 Why Are the Recent Malaria Cases Important?

-The reason these malaria cases are significant is that they mark the first instances of locally transmitted cases in the United States since 2003.
+There were locally transmitted cases of mosquito-borne malaria in Florida in September 2023.
+These recent malaria cases are significant because they mark the first locally transmitted cases in the United States since 2003.
 For the past 20 years, almost all cases of malaria in the US have been linked to individuals who recently traveled to regions where malaria is more common.
 Although the current outbreak is not widespread, it’s crucial to contain the disease before it can pose a greater threat within the United States.

 How Does Malaria Spread?

-Despite common misconceptions, it’s important to know that malaria cannot be passed from one person to another.
+Despite common misconceptions, malaria cannot be passed from one person to another.
 It can only be transmitted through mosquitoes that carry the infection.
-This is why one of the most effective ways to prevent the disease is by taking steps to avoid getting bitten by mosquitoes.
+This is why one of the most effective ways to prevent the disease is to avoid getting bitten by mosquitoes.

 It might feel challenging to avoid mosquitoes, especially during the summertime here in Florida.
 However, there are several actions you can take to shield yourself from mosquito bites: